bagder/http3-explained/en/why-ossification.md

 impossible to change them.

-The only truly effective way to "combat" ossification, is to encrypt as much as possible of the communication to prevent middle-boxes to see much of the protocol passing through.
+The only truly effective way to "combat" ossification, is to encrypt as much as possible of the communication to prevent middle-boxes from seeing much of the protocol passing through.